-- to rent a room in a Student residence (ERASMUS students)
+- to rent a room in a Student residence halls (ERASMUS students)

 Application for the student residence accommodation is to be made through the application form: .
-Deadline for winter semester is 01 June, for summer semester is 01 November.
+Deadline for winter semester is 01 June and for summer semester is 01 November.

-There is a limited number of beds in double rooms available at the Student residence Hostel Spinut, so an early-booking system „first come-first serves“ is in place.
+There is a limited number of beds in double rooms available at the Student residence Hostel Spinut and at the Campus student dorm, so an early-booking system „first come-first serves“ is in place.
 Students with severe disability will be given preference.